MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/high-quality-message-extension.md

 ---

-## Multiple attributes
+## Compound Utterances

 > [!NOTE]
-> Search through task module isn't supported.
+> Search through task module isn't supported in Copilot.

-A message extension must support complex searches to retrieve accurate information.
-A message extension plugin must expand the scope of search beyond a single attribute and handle more than three search parameters at once.
-To handle multiple attributes in search, enable multi-parameter support in app manifest.
+For Copilot, a search based message extension must support compound utterances to perform deep retrieval of accurate information.
+To support compound utterances, we recommend you to expand the scope of search to handle two or more search parameters at once by enabling multi-parameter support in app manifest.

 ## App response